 Outsell research also found that audiences consider earned media to be the most authentic form of marketing.

-Yet, despite these sentiments, brands often struggle to promote their content through major sites and publications—or never try at all.
+As much as they may want earned media coverage, the truth is many brands simply struggle to promote their content through major sites and publications—or never try at all.
 Understandably, it can be a challenge for any marketer, whether you’re a solo operation or have a robust PR team behind you.

 We feel your pain.
 Over and over, we’ve heard the same complaints.